StephanDollberg/stephandollberg.github.io/about.md

 My name is Stephan Dollberg.
 I am a Master student in Electrical Engineering and Information Technology.
 I am most passionate about building software that works.

 I mostly code in C++, Python and Go.
 My main areas of interest are in systems engineering, such as concurrency, networking or simply optimizing data structures and algorithms.

-I am also keen on security, especially topics related to the web.
+Security is another field that I am keen about, especially topics related to the web.
 I am a member of the gn00bz CTF team.
+Currently, we are teaming up with dcua.

 Think Big,